mitchgibson/articles/architecture/reactive-state-management.md

 Before you get to writing the `mutate` method, you will want to define at least one of your mutation types.
 If you want to have the ability to add more mutations later, I recommend defining these types as a json object with an action property that defines the `action` you want to perform to mutate the state.

 > :information_source: **Note:** It is not usually necessary to export mutation types because they will get exposed when using the mutate method.
-But if you want to expose them for use in other structures, they can be exported.
-Mutation Types should be defined in the same file as the State class.
+But if you want to expose them for use in other structures, they can be exported.<br /><br />Mutation Types should be defined in the same file as the State class.
 There may be cases where it should be defined elsewhere, so this is not a hard-set rule.

 This example defines three mutation types, one for each action: